Performance Breakdown

 In the middle power setting, the H6 was able to pick up 79.3% (average of two tests).
 And in the max setting, that number goes up to 87.95%.

-To measure how much noise the H6 produces, I use a sound meter a few feet away and measure the noise with the main cleaning head attached.
+To measure the noise produced by the H6, I use a sound meter positioned a few feet away and record the noise with the main cleaning head attached.

 I did this because you’ll most likely use it in this configuration.